-Our training costs £250 for a 2 hour session for up to 20 people and £475 for 5 hour sessions.
-Contact Gill or Carl on 01482 221028 or email firstname.lastname@example.org to organise your training.
+Our training costs £300 for a half day session for up to 30 people and £475 for 5 hour sessions.
+Contact Gill or Carl on 01482 221028 or email firstname.lastname@example.org or email@example.com to organise your training.

 While we firmly believe that an academic understanding of autism theory is vital, there is nothing like training delivered from lived experience’.
 At Matthews Hub we believe that it is the right of every autistic person to have a voice, so It is for this reason that we promise that there will always be a least one autistic person involved in the delivery of our autism training, either as training lead or as an expert.

 Autism Workshop ~ 2 hours: Either as a short introduction or as a refresher course, this short autism workshop provides a detailed explanation of social communication, social interaction, special interests, co-occurring conditions and sensory differences experienced by autistic adults and children on the autism spectrum.